joebew42/joebew42.github.io/about.md

 # Hello there! :wave:

 I am Joe.
-A Programmer, agile practitioner, focused on software design principles and practices of software development.
+A software developer, agile practitioner, focused on software design principles and practices of software development.

 When I am not coding, I enjoy playing video games, reading books, or take long walks.